rygo6/GTAvaCrypt/README.md

 ![Step 4](Textures/DocSteps4.png)

 6. <i>Optional V1 Cleanup step.</i> If you have AvaCrypV1 installed, go to 'AvaCryptV2Root' component and under the 'Debug' foldout at the bottom click that button that says 'Delete AvaCryptV1 Objects From Controller'.
 This should delete all the old AvaCryptV1 layers and blend trees.
-But still go into the FX AnimatorController and delete any old AvaCrypt keys or layers.
-All new ones need to be setup.
+But still go into the FX AnimatorController and delete any old AvaCrypt keys or layers you see.
+You can also delete all the 'AvaCryptKey0' 'AvaCryptKey100' animation files it previously generated next to your controller.

 7. Ensure any meshes you wish to have encrypted are using the new V2 edit of Poiyomi.
 It will skip over mesh that do not use this shader.
 8. On the `AvaCryptV2Root` component click the 'Encrypt Avatar' button.
 This will make all necessary edits to your AnimatorController, and make a duplicate of your avatar which is encrypted.
 Be aware your duplicated avatar with "_Encrypted" appended to it's name will appear completely garbled in the editor.
 This is what other users will see if they do not have your avatar shown.
 Do not set the keys on the material inside the Unity Editor.